Guidelines for Applicants

 What do I need to include in the application?

-Example application forms are available in PDF format and Word format.
+Please ensure you fill out all of the required sections in the application form.
 Clear advice on exactly what the grant would be spent on and when that expenditure would occur is important.
 For example, ‘legal costs’ should be specified and include what the legal services would provide, and ‘survey’ should be specified in detail.
 Similarly, applications for signage, stiles, track markers etc should be as detailed as sensible.
 This information is best addressed in Section C of the application form: Project Milestones.

 All applications should identify how the community will benefit from the project, detail of other funders (if any) and how much each funder will be contributing or has been asked to contribute.